guyou/Q3Log/readme.txt

                     Weapon      = The name of this weapon Kills       = Total number of kills with this weapon against this oponent
+                    Percent     = The percentage of kills against this oponent using this weapon

   indiv_weapons_total.htm_ -